hssn-20/project-proposal-template/README.md

 ### Datasets

-For our initial nucleotide models we have decided to use the RefSeq dataset:
+For our initial nucleotide models, we will use the RefSeq dataset:

 | Type         	| Tokens | Size	| Huggingface                                                                                                              	|
 | ---------------- | ------ | ------- | ---------------------------------------------------------------------------------------------------------------------------- |